oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Horizontal-scaling/Auto-scaling.md

 zipkin-7db7558998-cnbjf        1m           218Mi
 ```

-You'll see the CPU load has increased, as the data is averaged over a short period of time you may have to wait a short while (say 60 seconds) for it to update.
+You'll see the CPU load has increased, as the data is averaged over a short period of time you may have to wait a short while (say 30 seconds) for it to update.

-- In a terminal window (a min later) type
+- In a terminal window (a bit later) type
   - `kubectl top pods`

 ```